Frank-Pechar/css-natours/README.md

 SCSS: 7 – 1 Pattern for Folders and Files
 BEM Naming convention

-IMPLEMENTED the FOLLOWING in SASS(SCSS):
+IMPLEMENTED the FOLLOWING in SASS(SCSS) and CSS:

 - basic website reset
 - responsive images using HTML srcset, sizes, picture, and source elements